RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 * The motors moved in response to the correct commands on the keyboard, as described by the cockpit software's quick reference guide.

 {% imgcap right /images/openrov_lake_michigan_2.jpg OpenROV meets Lake Michigan. %}
-In other words, calibration worked.
-The key difference: I ignored the behavior of the motors while plowing through the calibration steps.
+In other words, calibration worked when I ignored the behavior of the motors while plowing through the steps.

 ###Success
 There is great satisfaction in solving an elusive problem.
 The OpenROV forum proved to be a powerful and useful resource.
 Next step: [Piloting the OpenROV in Lake Michigan](/blog/2014/08/22/openrov-meets-chicago-lake-michigan/) on the following day.